Frantic search for dozens missing in Brazil floods

 Issued on: Modified:

-São Sebastião (Brazil) (AFP) – Rescuers scrambled Tuesday to find survivors among dozens of people reported missing after the heaviest rains in Brazilian history caused floods that killed at least 44 people over the weekend.
+São Sebastião (Brazil) (AFP) – Rescuers in southeastern Brazil scrambled Tuesday to find survivors among dozens of people still missing after record rainfalls caused flooding and mudslides that killed at least 44 people over the weekend.

 "Search and rescue work continues uninterrupted" after raging rivers of mud, stones and trees razed precarious houses built on slopes, according to the office of Sao Paulo's governor.

+"We don’t know where the death toll will end," Sao Paulo governor Tarcisio de Freitas told AFP after arriving by helicopter to visit the area.

+Officially, 38 people are reported as missing, a figure that will likely push the final toll closer to 70, he added.

-The authorities said more than 1,730 people had been temporarily evacuated from their homes while more than 760 were left homeless.
+Authorities said more than 1,730 people had been temporarily evacuated from their homes while at least 760 were left homeless.

-Twenty-three people, including five children, were taken to hospital and six were in serious condition.
+Twenty-five people, including six children, were taken to hospital and seven were in a serious condition.

 Sao Sebastiao officials set up a tent for a collective wake for victims.